There was something about Mary.

 We seem to have several ongoing ones.

 Strangely, they're not freaking out over viruses.
 They're not freaking out over incompetent health agencies.
 They're not freaking out over oil executives.
 They're not freaking out over corporate greed.
-They get angry at us for bringing it up.

 That's the point.